 Your relationship with your accountant should be a partnership, and that requires clear, consistent communication.
 You want someone who is proactive, not just reactive.
 Will they reach out with strategic advice throughout the year, or will you only hear from them during tax season?
 It’s also incredibly helpful to work with a team of fellow real estate investors who speak your language and understand your challenges firsthand.
 Ask how they handle reporting.
 You should receive clear, easy-to-understand financial statements that give you the insights you need to make smart decisions.
 The goal is to feel confident and informed, not confused by jargon.

-Clarify Their Fee Structure
+What Does Their Fee Structure Look Like?

 Before you commit, make sure you have a clear understanding of their fee structure.
 Some firms charge by the hour, while others offer fixed-fee packages or a monthly retainer.
 There’s no single “best” model, but transparency is non-negotiable.
 Don’t be afraid to ask what’s included in their services and what might cost extra.
 While it can be tempting to go with the cheapest option, remember that in accounting, you often get what you pay for.
 The right partner provides value that far exceeds their fees by saving you money on taxes and helping you avoid costly mistakes.
 The best way to understand the potential cost and value is to schedule a consultation to discuss your specific needs.